GENERAL

 The Bathurst Curling Club is a white, two-storey square complex located on St. Andrew Street in Bathurst, in the centre of the city.

 The Bathurst Curling Club is a symbol of the heritage value of the sport of curling in Bathurst.
 Curling has been played in Bathurst since 1883 and is integral to the community's identity.
-The original curling club opened in 1909.
-When it burnt down in 1940, the current curling club was built over its location in the same year.
+The original curling club opened in 1909, and when it burnt down in 1940, the current curling club was built over its location in the same year.

 Many of the Bathurst Curling Club patrons played a part in the advancement of curling in New Brunswick.
 The most famous of these is Nicholas Thibodeau (1885-1959).
 Thibodeau was renown for his curling skills and was inducted into both the New Brunswick Sports Hall of Fame and the Canadian Curling Hall of Fame.
 There are also several other curlers with impressive track records who have made major advancements in curling in New Brunswick.
 A few examples would be Mrs. Gladys Hinton, Mrs. Mae McMurray, and Mr. Joseph E. Connolly.